cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 _Assurance categories: High and risk categories: High_

-TUF is a specification[^55] for securely delivering software artefacts by combining trust, compromise resilience, integrity, and freshness.
+TUF is a specification[^55] for securely delivering software artifacts by combining trust, compromise resilience, integrity, and freshness.
 It is a graduated CNCF project and has been deployed in various contexts — PyPI, Datadog, Amazon Web Services for Bottlerocket, Notary, Google Fuchsia, and IBM cloud.

 Several TUF implementations exist that can be leveraged by new adopters.
 The reference implementation[^56] is written in Python, and is maintained by the core TUF team.
 Notary, another CNCF project, implements TUF for its underlying security framework.
 Finally, there are implementations written in Go, go-tuf[^57], Rust, tough[^58], and PHP php-tuf[^59].